-For me, I am more towards the group in the middle ground – who feels sad about it but not to the extent of the first group.
-Hence, my previous title ‘sad but not THAT sad’.
+For me, I am more of someone on the middle ground – who feels sad about it but not to the extent of the first group.

 Whether we agree or disagree with what he has done, we cannot deny that he is a man of intellect, talent, and ambition who contributed to building the Singapore we have today.